rozensoftware/highamigaassembler/lib/HEAP_DESIGN.md

 ## Executive Summary

 Created a **custom heap memory allocator** for Amiga 68000 targets rather than using Kickstart system routines.
 This provides better control, portability, and educational value for the High Assembler project.
+The current implementation is a compact first-fit scanner over a fixed internal heap buffer with 4-byte headers and no external dependencies.

 ## Design Decision: Custom vs. Kickstart